mhausenblas/katacoda-scenarios/k8s-go/client-go-basics.md

 The goal of this exercise is listing all worker nodes using `client-go`.

-Change into th `client-go-basic/` directory:
+Change into the `$K8SGOHOME/client-go-basic/` directory:

 `cd /root/work/src/github.com/openshift-talks/k8s-go/client-go-basic`{{execute}}